 where we introduce two partition coefficients (or, distribution coefficients), one for affinity, and one for volume exclusion (or, excess) effects, given by

 which we will discuss in a moment.
 But first let us explain that Eq.~\eqref{eq_fund_part_7} is an \textit{isotherm}.
 It is a description of the concentration of a molecule in one phase, as function of that in another phase.
 This dependence is not necessarily linear, and will also be influenced by other absorbing molecules.
 The two partition coefficients are based on a difference in the related $\mu$-term between the absorbent material and solution, so we do not necessarily need to know absolute values, but only the difference.
 This is of particular relevance for the affinity-term.
-This term relates to a general, `chemical', preference for a molecule to be in one phase relative to in another.
-Another word for affinity is solubility, \textit{S}.
-This partition coefficient is not dependent on concentration, but often strongly dependent on temperature.
+This term relates to a general, chemical, preference for a molecule to be in one phase relative to in another.\footnote{A related term is solubility, \textit{S}, but solubility is used more in the context of single-phase systems, such as a gas or a liquid, and not for the distribution of a molecule between one phase and the liquid that fills the pores of a material.} This partition coefficient is not dependent on concentration, but often strongly dependent on temperature.
 It also relates to the factor \textit{K} in a typical isotherm, as we show below.